mvysny/vaadin-on-kotlin/docs/creating_ui.md

 Instead of composing HTML elements, in Vaadin we compose *components*, such as `Button`, `ComboBox` and `VerticalLayout`.
 Every Vaadin component consists of two parts:

-* The client-side part renders one or more HTML elements and controls them by the means of JavaScript.
+* The client-side part of the component renders as one or more HTML elements and controls them by the means of JavaScript.
 For example a Google Map component would fetch individual tiles and produce a mesh of `<div>`s which then lay out the tiles to show the map itself.
-* The server-side part then exposes a high-level API.
+* The server-side part of the component then exposes a high-level API.
 The Google Map component example would allow you to set zoom, to focus on particular
   GPS coordinates, to add markers etc.

 This kind of approach makes it incredibly easy to add Google Maps to your site.
 You just use the components' server-side Java API and you don't